mrvillage/rift/README.md

 # Welcome to Rift!

-Rift is a general purpose Politics and War Discord bot that is free for everyone to use.
+Rift is a free-to-use general purpose Discord bot for Politics and War.
 Check out more information [here](https://rift.mrvillage.dev)!